 Looking for the best day trip from Dubrovnik, Croatia?
 Why not take a trip to Mostar, a UNESCO-listed city in Bosnia-Herzegovina.
 We share the details of how to follow our Dubrovnik to Mostar day trip, including plenty of delicious Bosnian food.

-If someone had told me 10 years ago, I’d spend a lovely spring day road-tripping through Bosnia Herzegovina, I probably wouldn’t have believed them.
+If someone had told me ten years ago, I’d spend a lovely spring day road-tripping through Bosnia-Herzegovina, I probably wouldn’t have believed them.

-When Andrew and I were offered a day tour from Dubrovnik, Croatia, with our own personal guide, I jumped at the chance to explore and learn more about a country and region, I ashamedly know little about.
+When Andrew and I were offered a day tour from Dubrovnik, Croatia, with a personal guide, I jumped at the chance to explore and learn more about a country and region I ashamedly know little about.

-My second surprise about Bosnia Herzegovina was it actually owns a little bit of the coastline.
+My second surprise about Bosnia-Herzegovina was it owns a little bit of the coastline.
 That means if you drive from Dubrovnik to anywhere in the northern part of Croatia, you must pass through a bit of Bosnia.
-The boarder here is pretty perfunctory (no stamps in our passport) and it was only about a 10 minute drive before we found ourselves back in Croatia.
+The border here is pretty perfunctory (no stamps in our passport) and it was only about a 10-minute drive before we found ourselves back in Croatia.

 The Croatian coastline is achingly beautiful.
 Picture the best parts of California’s Pacific Coast road, with a sprinkling of Greek islands and a dash of Sardinia’s rugged volcanic mountains – too beautiful for words.

-Our first stop of the day was the lovely little hillside town, Počitelj.
+The first stop on our Dubrovnik to Bosnia day trip was the lovely little hillside town, Počitelj.
 It is a historic site on the bank of the Neretva River and is a popular tourist stop on the way to Mostar.